Professor Roger Lee

 Recent and forthcoming publications

-Lee R 2012 (managing editor) (co-edited with Castree N Kitchen R Lawson V Paasi A Withers C W J) The Sage handbook of human geography Sage Publishers London
+• Lee R 2014 (managing editor) (with Castree N Kitchen R Lawson V Paasi A Philo C Roberts S Withers C W J) Handbook of human geography Sage Publishers London